-Bosnia: TPP Tuzla unit 7 project with Chinese investors, the power purchase agreement in collision with BiH obligation toward Energy Community5.
-November 2014. / SEE Energy News
+Bosnia: TPP Tuzla unit 7 project with Chinese investors, the power purchase agreement in collision with BiH obligation toward Energy Community, SEE Energy News

 To ensure the planned electricity cost, the project agreements with investors foreseen the signing of long-term agreements for power purchase, which would increase the stability of the investment.
 However, there is a danger that such an agreement could be inconsistent with the commitments of Bosnia and Herzegovina in accordance with the Energy Community Treaty, which does not allow state aid

 If the construction costs for the Unit 7 of TPP Tuzla rise up to 50 MEUR or more in the further process of negotiation, which is a very likely scenario, the project would be economically unsustainable.
 The same will happen if it turns out that the proposed prices of coal or electricity used in the calculation of the Electric Power Industry are wrong.
 Chinese bidders are selected for TPP Tuzla and TPP Banovici new units, but financial costs risk analysis shows that not all aspects are taken into consideration.